flightstats/hub/README.md

 }
 ```

-Call one of redirect uris, and the Hub will issue a 303 redirect for the current time with the specified resolution.
+Call a named uri, and the Hub will issue a 303 redirect for the current time with the specified resolution.

 `HEAD http://localhost:9080/channel/stumptown/time/second`

 On success:  `HTTP/1.1 303 See Other`
 `Location: http://hub/channel/stumptown/2014/01/13/10/42/31

-A GET on the returned URI will return all of the content URIs within that period.
+A GET on the returned Location will return all of the content URIs within that period.

 `GET http://hub/channel/stumptown/2014/01/13/10/42/31`